Din’s Curse is an indie video game release in 2010.

 MPR (poor ability at fine manipulation), MPR (poor ability to articulate), Serious Rage, Strange Appearance.
-She doesn’t speak English, but that doesn’t matter here at all.
+She doesn’t speak English, but that doesn’t matter at all here.

 As often in loot-based games, I have abstracted out the loot.
-Given the character concept (around the Stalker spell from her Druid side), I can even abstract equipment.
+Given the character concept (built around the Stalker spell from her Druid side), I can even abstract equipment.
 Simplicity !

 Din’s Curse characters are relatively fragile, until you have good gear and know what you’re doing.
 Hit-and-run tactics are common.
 So I’m assuming a low cinematic power level at best, her tiger form being aligned with such an armed fighter.
 But slanted toward offence.